-We proudly present a wonderful concert with the award-winning British vocalist Rumer as she performs at the De La Warr Pavilion in Bexhill on Thursday 7th May.
+We proudly present a wonderful outdoor concert with the award-winning British vocalist Rumer as she performs outside on the beachside South Lawns of the De La Warr Pavilion in Bexhill on Sunday 29th August 2021.

 Rumer will be performing with her band of exceptionally talented musicians; expect to hear songs from her fantastic new album Nashville Tears and favourite songs from her impressive back catalogue of hits.
 Not to be missed!